-Missed Final Project: The final project (all 3 parts) must be completed in order to meet the minimum work requirement to pass the course, so no accommodations will be made for missing the final assessment.
+Missed Final Project: The final project (part 3) must be completed in order to meet the minimum work requirement to pass the course, so no accommodations will be made for missing the final assessment.

 Students will be given ample time to complete the assessment and extensions in general will not be granted.